Terellreed1/StressPredict/README.md

 - Tiffany
 - Olivia

+- Note on Environment Setup
+For detailed instructions on setting up the Stressen project environment, please refer to the ENVIRONMENT.md file in this repository.
+This document provides step-by-step guidance for installing dependencies and configuring the system to ensure the project runs correctly across different operating systems.

+Instead of relying on a VM appliance (which might face compatibility issues across different systems), we've created comprehensive documentation that enables a consistent setup process.
+This approach ensures that the project can be cloned and run without issues by peers on virtually any compatible system.

 ## 1. Introduction
 Chronic stress has become a prevalent health concern with significant impacts on physical and mental wellbeing.
 Traditional stress assessment methods rely on subjective self-reporting or specialized medical equipment, making continuous monitoring difficult and impractical for daily use.